Catholic Sexual Abuse Crisis Deepens As Authorities Lag In Response

 History, law and doctrine all contribute to the continuing failure of Catholic authorities to recognize and respond more effectively to sexual abuse scandals.

-Catholics trace their church origin back 2000 years to the early Christian communities established by Jesus and his apostles, and Roman Catholic doctrine has long emphasized continuity.
+Catholics trace their church origin back 2,000 years to the early Christian communities established by Jesus and his Apostles, and Roman Catholic doctrine has long emphasized continuity.
 For an institution so rooted in tradition, change can be difficult.

 The pope and his bishops are officially considered "vicars and ambassadors of Christ" on Earth, a status that accords them special authority and privilege.
 A notable feature of the Pennsylvania grand jury investigation, however, was the extent to which it found that the bishops in each diocese were implicated in the crimes.